August 2025

 faster SFT cycles

-A global Fortune 500 enterprise software provider expanding GenAI from pilot projects to core platforms.
+ServiceNow was interested in expanding its GenAI capabilities from pilot projects to core platforms.
 Early gains were achieved by scaling up—larger models and ever-growing datasets—but that approach quickly ran into limits of cost, efficiency, and maintainability.
-The organization needed a way to deliver enterprise-grade performance without endless scale, ensuring results could be sustained across multiple product lines and customer-facing workflows.
+ServiceNow needed a way to deliver enterprise-grade performance without endless scale, ensuring results could be sustained across multiple product lines and customer-facing workflows.

 Challenge

-As the company scaled its GenAI initiatives, the initial strategy of training bigger models on ever-larger datasets hit clear limits.
+As ServiceNow scaled its GenAI initiatives, the initial strategy of training bigger models on ever-larger datasets hit clear limits.

-The organization needed a way to sustain performance improvements without runaway scale, and make those gains repeatable across multiple product lines.
+ServiceNow needed a way to sustain performance improvements without runaway scale and make those gains repeatable across multiple product lines.

 Solution

-To break through the plateau, the company turned to Collinear’s curator models—specialized evaluators trained to spot high-signal data in agentic reasoning, code, and math.
+To break through the plateau, ServiceNow turned to Collinear’s curator models—specialized evaluators trained to spot high-signal data in agentic reasoning, code, and math.

-Instead of chasing scale, the company built a curation-first workflow—turning noisy synthetic data into a dependable foundation for model improvement.
+Instead of chasing scale, ServiceNow built a curation-first workflow—turning noisy synthetic data into a dependable foundation for model improvement.

 Results

-By running smaller models on curated agentic, code, and math datasets, the company achieved large-model performance at a fraction of the cost and time.
+By running smaller models on curated agentic, code, and math datasets, ServiceNow achieved large-model performance at a fraction of the cost and time.

 What had once plateaued with scale now became a repeatable improvement loop—unlocking sustainable performance gains in some of the most challenging enterprise AI domains.